 In 1984, the Baby Jogger company began by moms and dads who wanted to get outside and jog with their little ones.
 They found a solution by designing the very first jogging stroller.
 Baby Jogger today makes a wide range of strollers (most of which are not suitable for jogging).
-In 2015, Baby Jogger was sold to Newell Rubbermaid.
-Today they continue to develop popular strollers together.
+Baby Jogger is part of Newell Rubbermaid.

 Ease of Attaching Car Seat

-The City Mini GT accepts a variety of infant car seats helping it earn a 6 of 10 for car seat attachment.
+The City Mini GT accepts a variety of infant car seats.
 This stroller requires an adapter for any infant car seat, including their native seat, the Baby Jogger City GO.
 With the purchase of an adapter, the GT works with some models of the Britax/BOB, Chicco, Cybex, Graco, Maxi Cosi, Nuna Pipa, Peg Perego, and UPPAbaby infant car seats.
 Some models include the award-winners Peg Perego Primo Viaggio 4-35, Chicco KeyFit 30 and the UPPAbaby Mesa.
-Most of the adapters require assemble, but the side attachment adapters click-in.
+Most of the adapters require assembly, but the side attachment adapters click-in.
 The stroller canopy must be removed, but this reduces the overall weight of the stroller.

 The infant seats attach with a click-in and strap connection.
-We worry parents will skip or forget the strap part which could lead to potential injury or death.
-This makes the two-step attachment process undesirable in our opinion.
+We worry parents will skip or forget the strap part, which could lead to potential injury or death.
+This potential makes the two-step attachment process undesirable, in our opinion.

 Weight and Folded Size

-The GT is lighter and much smaller when folded than most of the competition earning it a 7 of 10 for weight and folded size which is above average.
+The GT is lighter and much smaller when folded than most of the competition.
 The GT weighs 22.2 lbs and measures 6,840 cubic inches.
-This makes it one of the smallest options.
-We think being light and small is important for a stroller you plan to use with your car seat because moms may not be allowed to lift heavier items.
+These measurements make it one of the smallest options.
+We think being light and small is essential for a stroller you plan to use with your car seat because moms may not be allowed to lift more substantial items.
 This stroller can fold with the car seat adapters in place (see above).